theo1893/livekit-memory-leak-demo/README.md

 # livekit-memory-leak-demo

-I have tested this on Python 3.11.7 / 3.12.6 / 3.13.2, and all seem to have memory leak issue.
+I have tested this on Python 3.11.7 / 3.12.6 / 3.13.2 on my M1 MacBookPro (MacOS 15.3.2), and all seem to have memory leak issue.

 I cannot reproduce this every time, but it turns out that this is very likely to happen.